ROCm/rocALUTION/docs/usermanual/singlenode.rst

 LeaveDataPtr
 ------------

-With *LeaveDataPtr*, the raw data from the object can be obtained.
-This will leave the object empty.
+With ``LeaveDataPtr``, the raw data from the object can be obtained.
+This leaves the object empty.

 .. doxygenfunction:: rocalution::LocalVector::LeaveDataPtr
 .. doxygenfunction:: rocalution::LocalMatrix::LeaveDataPtrCOO